Paul449/PAU_tutoRegex4675/gist-template.md

    \i: this flag means if we want our search to be case-insensitive, no matter if there are uppercase or lowercase letters
    \g: stands for global search, which means the string should be tested with any match being made

-but in thus case, I only use one flag (\i) because
+but in thus case, I only use one flag (\i) because I am only

 ### Grouping and Capturing
+1.-(...):
+2.-(?:...):
+3.-[...]:
+4.-'-':
 ### Bracket Expressions

 The brackets represents the enclosement of required characters for our search pattern

 ### Escape Sequences

+1.- '\':
+2.-'\\':
 ### Literal Characters

+refers to characters that matches by itself without being grouped.
+The clear example used in my code snippet is @ and it only matches by itself

 ## Author